If its important that you know something about the technologies we work with every day, then this page will provide you with the detail you need.

 If the application has to be deployed commercially to the public, then its a still a good fit (as you do not want to try installing SQL Express on the average users PC, much less try to support it)

-Of corse, this Assumes your consultant has one of the older editions of Visual Basic or Visual Studio where the JET runtime licences were free and unlimited.
+Of course, this assumes your consultant has one of the older editions of Visual Basic or Visual Studio where the JET runtime licences were free and unlimited.
 And has the tools to create one-click commercial grade installation programs that can install JET seamlessly...

-There are also many commercial and government systems that require IE 8/9 support (pre-HTML5), and for these jQuery and jQuery UI (and Knockout) based toolkits are still very functional - but finding expertise in them can be hard.
+There are also many commercial and in-house government systems that require IE support, and for these the older toolkits can frequently produce the best results - but finding expertise in them can be hard.

-The latest and greatest: Angular (version 6+ at last count), Boostrap 4.x, and Typescript (while a Microsoft technology, its been embraced by the open source community as a way of dealing with continued irregular Ecmascript support in browsers).
+The latest and greatest: Angular (version 11+ at last count), Boostrap 4.x, and Typescript (a Microsoft technology thats been embraced by the open source community) are the current best practice tools for client side (Browser) development.

-New Systems commissioned during 2018 and later will most likely use these technologies as a starting point.
+New Systems commissioned since 2018 will most likely use these technologies as a starting point.
 However there are some caveats:

 The secret is a tool called ActiveReports from GrapeCity.
 With it we can bind to any data source, or build reports based on unstructured data in any format and from any source (so long as we can read the file).
-Print previews can be shown in a Windows app, use a Flash / Silverlight / HTML5 viewer in a browser, or exported to several different formats including PDF (and of course sent to your printer, in colour or B&W).
+Print previews can be shown in a Windows app, use a Browser, or be exported to several different formats including PDF (and of course sent to your printer, in colour or B&W).
 Reports can even emulate Excel style page scaling where it all zooms down to fit onto a single page, or is split across any number of pages, or reformats itself so you can print on A4, then Letter, then A3 paper if required.

 We aren’t limited to just plain rows and columns of data either.
 Pre-printed Forms, Charts and graphs, drawing flowcharts, mixing up symbols, images and graphics is all possible